korzin/aws-certified-dev-handbook/handbooks/route53.md

 Latency based routing.

-   You can route traffic based on the lowest network latency for your end users
-    so that your end users can experience a faster response time.
+You can route traff**ic based on the lowest network latency for your end users so that your end users can experience a faster response time.
 You would use this form of routing when you have resources that serve the same functions located in different availability zones or regions.